 Jungfernstieg, Hamburg 20354

-Hip local fashion designers have set up stall in the tiny Karoviertel neighbourhood, sandwiched between Hamburg’s trade fair and Heiligengeistfeld.
+Hip local fashion designers have set up stall in the tiny Karoviertel neighborhood, sandwiched between Hamburg’s trade fair and Heiligengeistfeld.
 Buy one-off items straight from small studios, before strolling the alternative-minded Schanze district, around the corner, where small boutiques sit between the many cafés.

 Lovers of unusual antiques and maritime-flavoured memorabilia flock to Hamburg’s St Pauli district, where shops like Harry's Hamburger Hafenbasar sell voodoo masks, boat models and African swords.
 On most days, street markets add to the area’s quirky shopping.